 From a modification standpoint, the FA20 offers more immediate options simply due to the depth of available parts and long-term tuning data.

 That said, the FA24 is quickly catching up.
 Flex fuel upgrades and tuning solutions are already available, and engine build options are beginning to expand.
+Many builds also require supporting upgrades in Fuel Delivery systems to safely handle ethanol blends and higher boost levels.

 Examples of common upgrade paths include: